msinnema33/Groa-be/README.md

 `addToWatched()` -> Takes watched.csv file from zip upload and adds to user_letterboxd_watched.

-`getUserRecommendations(id)` -> Returns recommendations based on user ratings.
-Returns results from the database, if none found will POST the user_id to the data science recommendation endpoint and then return the newly added recommendations or a prompt to add more reviews.
+`getLatestRecommendations(id)` -> Returns the latest recommendations found in the database.

+`getAllRecommendations(id)` -> Returns all recommendatios associated with the users account.

 ## Environment Variables